woodystock/learner-materials-react-props-and-state/activities/activity-5.md

 ## What are "Props"?

 You pass variables to functions, you pass "props" to React components.
-It's really that simple.
+It's really that simple!
 Props just means data.

 How do we do this in React?